 ERO recognises that employees sometimes face situations in their life that may affect their performance, attendance at work or safety at work.
+Employees may experience a personal or work-related difficulty that impacts on their work life.

 ERO is committed to supporting staff dealing with such experiences.
 ERO is committed to providing an employee assistance programme that is confidential and accessible by staff directly.